• Safety Laws in West Virginia

 Headlights

-Per West Virginia State Code 17C-15-4, every motor vehicle must have two headlights in the front (one on each side), and every motorcycle or similar vehicle must have at least one headlight but no more than two.
-(Additional motorcycle headlight safety laws are covered in West Virginia State Code 17C-15-23.)
+Every motor vehicle in West Virginia must have2 headlights in the front (one on each side), and every motorcycle or similar vehicle must have at least 1 headlight but no more than 2 headlights.

 Of course, you need to know when to use those headlights, right?
 West Virginia State Code 17C-15-2 states: